manbeardgames/manbeardgames.github.io/docs/tutorials/monogame-3-8/scene-transitions/04-the-transition-class.md

     - 'scene transition'
     - 'scene'
     - 'scenes'
-description: 'A tutorial on create scene transition effects in a MonoGame project.'
+description: 'A tutorial on creating scene transition effects in a MonoGame project.'
-image:
+image: /img/mgb_cookie.svg
-slug: /tutorials/scene-transitions/transition-class
+slug: /tutorials/monogame-3-8/scene-transitions/transition-class
 ---
+# The Transition Class
 Now that we have updated our `Scene` class, the next thing we need to do is create the `Transition` class.
-A transition, like a scene, is an abstract concept that is implemented by the different type of transitions, such as fade, swipes, etc.  So before we get to the code of the `Transition` class, let's first define what we'll need.
+A transition, like a scene, is an abstract concept that is implemented by the different types of transitions, such as fade, swipes, etc.  So before we get to the code of the `Transition` class, let's first define what we'll need.

 * A way of specifying if the transition is **in** or **out** (i.e. fade in vs fade out).
 * A render target to draw the transition too.